 On a human level, we may want to avoid persecution and rejection.
 Yet on a spiritual level, this is a key component on the road to deepest communion with God.
-Paul noted, “For as the sufferings of Christ abound in us, so our consolation also abounds through Christ” (2 Corinthians 1:5).
+As Paul noted, “For as the sufferings of Christ abound in us, so our consolation also abounds through Christ” (2 Corinthians 1:5).
 Specifically, personal evangelism provides a platform for rejection to take place.

-Like most people, I like to be liked.
+Now, like most people, I like to be liked.
 I like people and am not the kind of person that will say, “Alienation, misunderstanding, rejection by others—count me in.”
 No, in my flesh, in my humanness, I’m saying, “Count me out.”
 How about you?

 But think about this for a moment: Imagine your Christian testimony is rejected by everyone you encounter except one person who didn’t shun you.
 They were attracted to you, to Christ in you and wanted to know more.
 And what if, in the midst of rejection by all others, this one person not only wanted to hear the gospel, but made a decision to trust in Christ for salvation, would it be worthwhile?